ScimonCCM/pythonpal.github.io/tutorials/pythonPalIcoFoam.md

 # My first tutorial: pythonPalIcoFoam

+You can watch a short videotutorial for this case, [here](https://tinyurl.com/pythonPalTutorial).

 In this tutorial, we create a modified version of `icoFoam` called `pythonPalIcoFoam`, where we use pythonPal to calculate the specific kinetic energy, _k=U*U/2_, via Python.
 Then, we solve the classic [cavity](https://doc.cfd.direct/openfoam/user-guide-v6/cavity) case with this.